 Compare the different methods of performing long-haul transmission experiments.

 Discuss the future trends in long-haul transmission systems.

 Gain insight into the optical propagation of data signals over long distances

 Short Course Audience:

 This course is intended for the student who wants an understanding of how information is transmitted over long distances using fiber optic transmission lines, with emphasis on undersea cable transmission systems.
 This includes new entrants into the fiber optic field with an engineering background, engineers with fiber optics exposure, people in the fiber optic telecommunications industry, and fiber optic research and development management.

-Neal S. Bergano is the Chief Technology Officer and VP of Research and Development at TE Subsea Communications LLC, Eatontown, NJ (TE SubCom).
+Neal S. Bergano recently retired from his position as Chief Technology Officer and VP of Research and Development at TE Subsea Communications LLC, Eatontown, NJ (TE SubCom).
 Neal received the B.S. degree in electrical engineering from the Polytechnic Institute of New York, New York, and the M.S. degree in electrical engineering and computer science from the Massachusetts Institute of Technology, Cambridge, in 1981 and 1983.
 In 1981, he joined the technical staff of Bell Labs’ undersea systems division.
 In 1992, he was named a Distinguished Member of the Technical Staff of AT&T Bell Labs, where he became an AT&T Technology Consultant in 1996 and AT&T Technology Leader in 1997.
 From 1998 to 2014 he was the Managing Director of the System Research and Network Development at TE SubCom.
 He holds 31 U.S. patents in the area of optical fiber transmission systems.
 His main research has been devoted to the understanding of how to improve the performance and transmission capacity of long-haul optical fiber systems, including the use of wavelength division multiplexing in optical amplifier based systems.